sdushantha/farge/README.md

 optional arguments:
-   --help                show this help message and exit --no_preview          dont show the selected color in a preview window --no_color_code       dont write the color code on the preview window --rgb                 show the color code as RGB instead of HEX --image_viewer        image viewer to use to show the preview (feh, mpv, sxiv) --version             show the version of kunst you are using
+   --help                show this help message and exit --no-preview          dont show the selected color in a preview window --no-color-code       dont write the color code on the preview window --rgb                 show the color code as RGB instead of HEX --image-viewer        image viewer to use to show the preview (feh, mpv, sxiv) --version             show the version of kunst you are using
 ```